Start teaching before Ls

 - It's less stressful for you because you are still in control of the car.

 - Your learner driver is better prepared for when he or she gets behind the wheel of the car.

-- You will learn many of the skills for being a good supervisor.
+- You will learn many of the skills of being a good supervisor.

 - It shows your learner driver that car control skills are only a small part of good driving.